Se0ngYe0l/Seg-Zero/README.md

 2. Seg-Zero is trained exclusively using reinforcement learning, without any explicit supervised reasoning data.
 3. Compared to supervised fine-tuning, our Seg-Zero achieves superior performance on both in-domain and out-of-domain data.

+**Highlight Code Features**:
+1. This code is based on the [EasyR1](https://github.com/hiyouga/EasyR1) and [veRL](https://github.com/volcengine/verl), which supports model split during sampling and is more GPU memory friendly.
+2. Supporting both Qwen2-VL and Qwen2.5-VL series models.
+3. Already implementing commonly used rewards in Object Detection and Object Segmentation, including IoU reward and L1 reward.

 ## News